 Under the principles of reverse acquisition accounting, the Group is presented as if FairFX Group Plc had always owned the FairFX (UK) Limited Group.
 The comparative and current period consolidated reserves of the Group are adjusted to reflect the statutory share capital and merger reserve of FairFX Group Plc as if it had always existed.

-The notes on pages 40 to 66 form an integral part of these financial statements
+The notes below form an integral part of these financial statements

-CONSOLIDATED STATEMENT OF CASH FLOWS
+CONSOLIDATED STATEMENT OF CASH FLOWS FOR THE YEAR ENDED 31 DECEMBER 2018